Perspective | For the nation, 9/11 brought devastation. For the D.C. area, it was the start of 13 months of terror.

 They don’t know each other.
 They don’t live in the same neighborhood or work in the same field.

-They are just two people, of many, who still remember the memorials for the Pentagon workers who didn’t survive, the way people opened letters far from their faces and that white van authorities mistakenly linked to the sniper attacks.
+They are just two people, of many, who still remember the memorials for the Pentagon workers who didn’t survive, the way people opened letters far from their faces, and that white van authorities mistakenly linked to the sniper attacks.

-Authorities would later realize John Allen Muhammad and Lee Boyd Malvo, who killed 15 people across the country, 10 of them in the D.C. area, were actually driving a blue Chevy Caprice.
+Authorities would later realize that John Allen Muhammad and Lee Boyd Malvo, who killed 15 people across the country, 10 of them in the D.C. area, were actually driving a blue Chevy Caprice.

 But before that was known, Lapp and Cooper both spent time thinking about that van.
 Lapp’s background as a police officer made him want to go search for it.
-And Cooper’s background as a writer made her wonder every time a white van passed if she should be taking photos of the license plate and memorizing the driver’s face.
+And Cooper’s background as a writer made her wonder every time a white van passed whether she should be taking photos of the license plate and memorizing the driver’s face.

-Cooper finds writing therapeutic and since retiring, the 58-year-old has spent more time doing it.
-In a piece she wrote recently, she describes those long-ago months as “a living nightmare.’”
+Cooper finds writing therapeutic and, since retiring, the 58-year-old has spent more time doing it.
+In a piece she wrote on her Medium page, she described those long-ago months as “a living nightmare.”

 Read more from Theresa Vargas:

-Note: Correction: A previous version of this article misstated the date of the third anthrax letter.
-It was sent on Oct.
-9. The article has been corrected.